f-f/my-slides/python-introduction/demo-calc.md

 >>> 2 + 3
 >>> 3 * 5

-Examples of floating point numbers (or floats for short) are 3.23 and 52.3E-4.
+* Examples of floating point numbers (or floats for short) are 3.23 and 52.3E-4.
-The E notation indicates powers of 10.
+* The E notation indicates powers of 10.
 In this case, 52.3E-4 means 52.3 * 10^-4^.

+* Interi hanno lunghezza arbitraria.

 Quick overview: